-- The setting will establish and embed a progressive online safety curriculum to raise awareness and promote safe and responsible internet use amongst learners by: - Ensuring education regarding safe and responsible use precedes internet access. - Including online safety in Personal, Social, Health and Economic (PSHE), Relationships and Sex Education (RSE) and computing programmes of study.
-We use the scheme Jigsaw to deliver this area of the curriculum - Reinforcing online safety messages whenever technology or the internet is in use. - Educating learners in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. - Teaching learners to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The setting will support learners to read and understand the acceptable use policies in a way which suits their age and ability by: - Informing learners that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - Rewarding positive use of technology. - Implementing appropriate peer education approaches. - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking learner voice when writing and developing online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.
+- The setting will establish and embed a progressive online safety curriculum to raise awareness and promote safe and responsible internet use amongst learners by: - o Ensuring education regarding safe and responsible use precedes internet access. - Including online safety in Personal, Social, Health and Economic (PSHE), Relationships and Sex Education (RSE) and computing programmes of study - o Reinforcing online safety messages whenever technology or the internet is in use. - Educating learners in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. - Teaching learners to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The setting will support learners to read and understand the acceptable use policies in a way which suits their age and ability by: - o Displaying acceptable use posters in relevant areas throughout school. - Informing learners that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - Rewarding positive use of technology. - o Implementing appropriate peer education approaches. - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking learner voice when writing and developing online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.